Perry has been a technical writer for over 10 years for biotech and I.T. firms. He loves to write.

-Volkswagen diesel cars such as the TDI can experience a loss of power.
+Volkswagen diesel cars such as the TDI can experience random loss of power.
 This could be temporary or more permanent, depending on the cause.
 Two possible causes are computer-imposed "limp mode," and the MAF sensor, which is just a small distance from the air cleaner.
+Let's learn how to fix it.

 Limp mode is a safety function when the car computer detects a serious malfunction of some sort serious enough.
-There is NO signal to the driver, just this odd feeling.
+There is no signal to the driver, but the driver can feel when it happens.
 It feels like you have the E-brake on, or something is holding you back.
 On a flat road, it will be subtle; it is much more obvious when trying to climb or get onto a highway.
 Your engine light may or may not be on.
 Most cars in this mode will seldom go above 2000 RPM, but limp mode will let you slowly accelerate to 40-50 mph.
 It will take much longer than normal.

 The only way to find out the cause for this limping is to use a VCDS computer to hook up to the car and see what the codes are.
 Vacuum leaks are known to cause it because the car may stumble or buck.
 However, the problem might be a boost issue, EGR, exhaust leak, clogged fuel pump, bad MAF sensor, or sticking vanes in the turbo from soot.
 So, you really do need the code to make a determination.

 The MAF (Mass Air Flow) Sensor